sashap100/Vassar-Dining-App/intellij/doc/design.md

 actor "Human user" as human
 participant " : UI" as ui
 participant " : Controller" as controller
-participant "curDate : Date" as date participant "menus[i] : Menu" as menu participant " : User" as user
+participant "curDate : MenuDate" as date participant "menus[i] : Menu" as menu participant " : User" as user